MunuheD/SCRAPING-ALL-APPS-FROM-ZAPIER-USING-WEB-API-AND-B.S/README.md

 # Zapier Data Scraping Project

 ## Overview
-The goal of the project is to ETHICALLY extract all the apps (around 7700) listed in the Zapier platform; the details to be scraped are the app's name, the app's description, and its unique URL.
+The goal of the project is to ETHICALLY extract all the apps (around 7700) listed in the Zapier platform (https://zapier.com/apps); the details to be scraped are the app's name, the app's description, and its unique URL.
 To extract the app's name and the links to crawl, I used a Python scraping tool that first used Zapier's web API, which I documented using Chrome's developer tool.
 I then used a crawler that applied Beautiful Soup to